-Remember WannaCry, the unprecedented ransomware attack from 2017 that plagued companies worldwide?
-These cybercriminals used a known vulnerability in older or unpatched Windows systems operating systems to encrypt data and demand ransom payments.
+Remember WannaCry, the widespread ransomware attack in 2017 that plagued companies worldwide?
+These cybercriminals took advantage of a software vulnerability on computers running older or unpatched Windows systems operating systems.
+They were able to encrypt data and demand ransom payments.

 Think about the applications and data that your employees access on a daily basis.
 If their computer is running an unsupported operating system, that could be used as the gateway for hackers to access your accounting information, client records, inventory system, and any other sensitive data that user has access to.

-2. Your Business May Be Out of Compliance
+2. Your Business Will Be Out of Compliance

 Continuing to run Windows 7 past its end-of-life date will put many businesses out of compliance.

-Many regulations, such as PCI, HIPAA, and GDPR, have strict data security requirements.
+Many regulations, such as PCI, HIPAA, GDPR, and CMMC have strict data security requirements.

-Typically, they require that reasonable measures be taken to keep data secure.
-Since running an unsupported operating system is a known security risk, running Windows 7 past its end-of-life date will cause many businesses to be out of compliance.
+They require that reasonable measures be taken to keep data secure.
+Since running an unsupported operating system is a known security risk, running Windows 7 past its end-of-life date automatically puts you out of compliance.